Many (most?) column subset selection criteria are NP hard for a few columns: Introduction

 \section{Introduction}

-Given a general\footnote{We make no assumptions on the dimensions $m$ and~$n$ of~$\ma$.} matrix $\ma\in\rmn$ with $\rank(\ma)\geq k$, what does it mean to find $k$ representative columns $\mc\in\real^{m\times k}$ of $\ma$?
-This problem is known as `column subset selection.'
-Our goal is to establish the complexity classes for the popular subset selection problems in Table~\ref{t_intro}.
+Given a general\footnote{We make no assumptions on the dimensions $m$ and $n$ of $\ma$.} matrix $\ma\in\rmn$, what does it mean to find $k$ representative columns $\mc\in\real^{m\times k}$?
+This problem is known as `column subset selection'.
+Our goal is to establish the complexity classes for the popular subset selection problems in Table~\ref{t_intro}, in the case when sufficiently few columns are required, i.e., $1\leq k\leq \min\{\rank(\ma),m/3\}$.

 We show that most criteria in Table~\ref{t_intro} are NP hard, which means they cannot be solved in polynomial time unless $P=NP$.
 Although most subset selection criteria are NP hard, not all are.
 For example, a submatrix $\mc$ with minimal Frobenius norm can be computed in polynomial time\footnote{A greedy algorithm picks the columns of $\ma$ with smallest two-norm.} (Section~\ref{s_twop}).